pulumi/docs/quickstart/gcp/tutorial-gke.md

 	$ npm install --save @pulumi/pulumi @pulumi/gcp @pulumi/kubernetes
 	```

-1. To preview and deploy changes, run `pulumi update` and select "yes."
+1. To preview and deploy changes, run `pulumi up` and select "yes."

-    The `update` sub-command shows a preview of the resources that will be created
+    The `up` sub-command shows a preview of the resources that will be created
     and prompts on whether to proceed with the deployment.
 Note that the stack
     itself is counted as a resource, though it does not correspond
     to a physical cloud resource.

     ```bash
-    $ pulumi update
+    $ pulumi up
 	Previewing update (gke-demo):

 		Type                            Name                             Plan